eigerco/polka-storage/RFCs/polka-index.md

 - **Multiaddrs**: Addresses where the peer can be reached.
 - **Supported Protocols**: A list of protocols the peer supports.

 The [identify protocol](https://github.com/libp2p/specs/blob/master/identify/README.md#identify-v100) facilitates peer discovery by enabling nodes to exchange information upon establishing a connection.
 When a new peer joins the network, it connects to a well-known bootstrap nodes that assist in the initial discovery process.
 Upon connecting to a bootstrap node, the [identify protocol](https://github.com/libp2p/specs/blob/master/identify/README.md#identify-v100) is employed to share details such as the node's unique Peer ID, supported protocols, and reachable [multiaddrs (multi-protocol addresses)](https://github.com/libp2p/specs/blob/master/addressing/README.md#multiaddr-in-libp2p).
-This exchange allows the new node to learn about the network's topology and available services.
+This exchange allows the new peer to learn about the network's topology and available services.
 The bootstrap node provides information about other peers it knows, facilitating the new node's integration into the network.
+The bootstrap node keeps up-to-date information about peers through the exchange of the identify messages.
 This mechanism ensures that nodes can dynamically discover and connect with each other.
+After the peer discovery is done the node can subscribe to the available [gossipsub](https://github.com/libp2p/specs/blob/master/pubsub/gossipsub/README.md) topics to exchange information about deals.

 ### Storage Providers

 Storage providers are nodes in the Polka-Index ecosystem, responsible for storing files and managing metadata that links Content Identifiers (CIDs) to their respective storage details.
 While the actual file storage occurs outside the scope of the P2P network, storage providers leverage the network to facilitate content discovery.
 They broadcast their Peer IDs to the network, making their presence known and enabling Polka-Index to query them for CID mappings.

 Each storage provider maintains a local Deal Database, implemented using RocksDB, a high-performance key-value store.
-This database organizes CIDs and metadata efficiently, ensuring fast gossip messages to the topics.
 Storage providers must notify the network of any new deals and any deals that have expired to ensure that Polka-Index has up to date information.
+This information exchange is done by sending [gossipsub](https://github.com/libp2p/specs/blob/master/pubsub/gossipsub/README.md) messages to topics that the Polka-Index is subscribed to.

 To enhance the robustness and connectivity of the network, storage providers can optionally act as bootstrap nodes.
 As bootstrap nodes, they provide initial points of contact for new peers joining the network, helping in peer discovery.